Saving seeds from your favorite plants and swapping them with friends is one of the best ways to share your love of gardening.

 Select the best plants to save seeds from based on traits that are important to you such as disease resistance, size, color, yield, flavor, vigor, earliness, etc.

 Open-pollinated or Hybrid Seeds?

-Before you start collecting you need to know the difference between open-pollinated varieties and hybrids.
+Before you start collecting you need to know that it may not be worth saving all seeds.
+Know the difference between open-pollinated varieties and hybrids.

-- Open-pollinated plants are created by natural means - wind, insects, gravity, birds.
+- Open-pollinated plants are the best seeds to save.
+They are created by natural means—wind, insects, gravity, birds.
 These plants look just like their parent plants.
 It is called “coming true to seed.”
 Sometimes you get an oddball called a “sport”.
 All heirloom plants are open-pollinated.

 - Hybrids come from plant breeders who carefully selected the parent plants to develop a unique variety with improved traits.
 Seeds saved from a hybrid usually revert back to a distant ancestor that is not the same as the parent plant.
-You need to take cuttings or divisions of a hybrid to get an exact copy or buy fresh seed.
+It’s better to take cuttings or divisions of a hybrid to get an exact copy or buy fresh seed.

 With some plants such as poppies and columbine, seed collecting is as easy as waiting till the pods dry on the plants and putting them in an envelope.
 Pansies and impatiens tend to scatter their seed before you even notice it is ripe.